Welcome to Introductory Biology 151/153-152

 Introductory Biology (Biology/Botany/Zoology 151-152) is a two-semester, 10-credit sequence for students majoring in the biological sciences.

-*Introductory Biology 153 is a one-semester course designed for majors in Chemical and Biological Engineering and selected other engineering disciplines.
-The focus of the course is on exposing students to basic biological concepts and scientific thought processes.
-This course meets with Introductory Biology 151 and includes only the lecture (3 hours per week) and one required discussion section per week.
-Some engineering majors, e.g. Biomedical Engineering may be better served by taking 151 which includes a 3 hour/week lab.
+*Zoology 153 is a one-semester course designed for majors in selected engineering disciplines.
+Its primary focus is to expose students to basic biological concepts and scientific thought processes.
+153 is comprised of the lecture (3 hrs/week) and discussion (one section/week) portions of 151 without the laboratory portion.
+Some engineering majors, e.g. Biomedical Engineering may be better served by taking 151 which includes the 3 hour/week lab.